vendasta/marketplace-documentation/docs/Guides/oauth2.md

 |||
 |-|-|
 | **Logout URL - COMING SOON**  |  Front end logout url (*Not yet functional - may be left blank*).
 Will pop open a hidden iframe and redirect to this url.  **For back channel logouts, please utilize the logout webhook in the main *Access and SSO* section.**
-| **Redirect URI** | Specifies the callback location where the authorization was sent.
-This value must match the redirect_uri used to generate the original authorization_code.
+| **Redirect URI** | Sometimes referred to as a 'Callback URL' - The URL of the page where the user will be redirected after a successful authentication.
+This value must match the redirect_uri originally used to generate the Authorization `code`.

 ### Configure Product SSO Settings